Friday, March 13, 2026

 Scripture: James 1:2–4

-“Count it all joy… when you meet trials of various kinds.”
+Quote: “Count it all joy, my brothers, when you meet trials of various kinds.”

-Today we choose a repetitive household task — sweeping the floor, washing dishes, scrubbing a sink — and perform it slowly, with quiet gratitude.
+Homemaking Act: Choose a repetitive task — scrubbing, washing, sweeping — and perform it slowly with gratitude.

 ❊ Thursday - Faithful Perseverance